Now Reports

 Hakata Gion Yamakasa “Kazariyama” (decorative floats) on display year-round

-Hakata Gion Yamakasa is one of the most popular summer festivals in Fukuoka.
-There are two types of Yamakasa: “Kaki-Yamakasa,” which runs through the streets of Hakata during the festival period (July 1 to July 15), and “Kazari-Yamakasa,” which is decorated for dedication.
+The Hakata Gion Yamakasa is one of the most beloved summer festivals in Fukuoka.
+The festival features two types of Yamakasa: the “Kaki-Yamakasa,” mobile floats that traverse Hakata’s streets during the festival period (July 1 to July 15), and the “Kazariyama,” elaborately decorated, stationary floats.

-There is a place where you can see the Kazariyamakasa, a symbolic part of the traditional Hakata festival, all year round at “Zenzai Hiroba” in Kawabata Shopping Street.
-At the rest area of the shopping street, where you can enjoy the famous sweet “Kawabata Zenzai.”
-Also, you can see items related to the Hakata Gion Yamakasa, such as the design tiles of the “toban happi,” the formal dress of the Yamakasa.
+You can appreciate the Kazariyama, a symbolic facet of the traditional Hakata festival, throughout the year at the “Zenzai Hiroba” in Kawabata Shopping Street.
+In this shopping street’s rest area, you can savor the renowned sweet treat “Kawabata Zenzai.”
+Additionally, the location exhibits items linked to the Hakata Gion Yamakasa, such as design tiles of the “toban happi,” the formal attire of the Yamakasa festival.

 10-256 Kamikawabata-machi, Hakata-ku, Fukuoka